 feverfew is efficacious for preventing migraine.
 Only mild and transient adverse

 events were reported in the included trials.
-There is insufficient evidence from
+It appears from the data reviewed that feverfew

 presents no major safety problems.

-prophylaxis--a double-blind, multicentre, randomized placebo-controlled
+prophylaxis -- a double-blind, multicentre, randomized placebo-controlled

 dose-response study.

-three dosages of MIG-99 (2.08 mg; 6.25 mg; 18.75 mg t.i.d.) were compared with
+The clinical efficacy and safety of three dosages of MIG-99 (2 mg; 6.25 mg; 18.75 mg t.i.d.) were compared with

 placebo.
 The patients suffered from migraine with and without aura